 Place in a sealable clear plastic bag

 If you’ve pot your cuttings in fresh mix, you want to create a little greenhouse with a plastic bag to make the environment warm and humid.
 Keep the bag a little open to have some air circulation.
 The humidity that will build up in the bag means you won’t have to water as much.
 Just a little each week or slightly more if you notice the potting mix is very dry.
-But be cautious when watering as overwatering is the number one reason why this method of propagating Raindrop Peperomia plants fails.

 Now all there is left to do is wait and occasionally water and check in on your Raindrop Peperomia cuttings.
 It will take several weeks or even months for roots to start to grow.
 The most important thing is that you don’t try and check root growth every few days by pulling the cutting out to inspect it.
 This can damage the cutting and stop any future growth.